MicrosoftDocs/cpp-docs/docs/standard-library/deque-class.md

 ### Parameters

 *`_Where`*\
-The position in the [deque](../standard-library/deque-class.md) where the first element is inserted.
+The position in the [`deque`](../standard-library/deque-class.md) where the first element is inserted.

 *`val`*\
-The value of the element being inserted into the deque.
+The value of the element being inserted into the `deque`.

 ### Return Value

-The function returns an iterator that points to the position where the new element was inserted into the deque.
+The function returns an iterator that points to the position where the new element was inserted into the `deque`.

 ### Remarks